Hooks, Skills & Subagents

 }

-// source === "user" — parsedText is the rest of "/research-mode <text>".
+// source === "user" — parsedText contains the rest of the user message,

 return `Switch into research mode.
 User said: ${parsedText}`;